shirotech/webpack-cdn-plugin/README.md

 If the module is just a css library, you can specify `cssOnly` to `true`, it will ignore path.

+`localScript`:`string` (option)

+Useful when you wanted to use your own build version of the library for js files

+`localStyle`:`string` (option)

+Useful when you wanted to use your own build version of the library for css files

 ##### `prod`:`boolean` | `true`

 `prod` flag defaults to `true`, which will output uri using the CDN, when `false` it will use the file from `node_modules` folder locally.